tomgooch/windy-plugin-soarcalc/ReadMe.md

 $W = 2.2z^{1/3}(1 - 1.1z)$

-We use this equation we find the altitude at which the updraft velocity falls to 0.9m/s or 1.75kts in order to follow RASP as closely as possible.
+We use this equation to find the altitude at which the updraft velocity falls to 0.9m/s or 1.75kts in order to follow RASP as closely as possible.

 ### Further Comments